awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-verifiedaccessinstance-verifiedaccesslogs.md

 # AWS::EC2::VerifiedAccessInstance VerifiedAccessLogs<a name="aws-properties-ec2-verifiedaccessinstance-verifiedaccesslogs"></a>

-Describes the destinations for Verified Access logs\.
+Describes the options for Verified Access logs\.

 ## Syntax<a name="aws-properties-ec2-verifiedaccessinstance-verifiedaccesslogs-syntax"></a>